nilaksha-barman/tabulated_eos/README.md

 # this repo contains tabulated eoss in CompoOSE format

-## Comment: a hyperonic eos has been added in the folder 'hyperonic'.
-Nucleonic to be added
+## Comment: a hyperonic eos has been added in the folder 'hyperonic_intermediate'.
+## Comment: a nucleonic eos has been added in the folder 'nucleonic_intermediate'.